accelerando-consulting/stacx/README.md

 ### Using docker to compile

 Arduino environment has poor support for per-project libraries (unless you use the quite lovely platform-io IDE).
-It is possibe to run the compilation in a Docker container to
+It is possible to run the compilation in a Docker container to avoid installing libraries into the system library directory.

+Since using docker also makes for easy continuous integration builds, we've chosen this approach rather than recommending use of platform-io.

 #### Docker one-time setup